Simple HTTP cache for Python Requests

 cached_response = cache.retrieve(request)

-- Tight integration with Requests
+- Tight integration with Requests data structures.

 - Understands Expires and Cache-Control headers.